 It became part of my task it seemed to me, to convey this to the Oxbridge graduates who made up the bulk of the entrants to this Probation Officers’ Course.
 Despite their good upbringing, their intelligence, and their cultural background, they suffer from the same strengths and weaknesses as the dullest and most deprived.

-Developing this in your probationers is no easy task but it can be done and part of it involves arousing in the probationers some interest in their behaviour and their wish to be different and this appeared over the years in very different ways.
+Developing this in your probationers is no easy task, but it can be done.
+Part of it involves arousing in the probationers some interest in their behaviour and their wish to be different and this appeared over the years in a number of people in very different ways.

-It seemed to me that when my ten year old probationer told me when I asked “Oh yes, what were you stealing?” “oh I wasn’t stealing I was one of the cops”.
-I blinked and thought oh perhaps he really does want to improve his behaviour, but of course made no comment about this, just accepted it.
+It seemed to me that when my ten-year-old probationer told me of his dream, it was all about cops and robbers.
+‘And what were you stealing?’.
+‘Oh I wasn’t stealing, I was one of the cops’.
+I blinked and thought ‘Oh perhaps he really does want to improve his behaviour’, but of course made no comment about this, just accepted it.

-The alcoholic, who told me at great length about the puppy which had come into the pub where he was a regular, and that the puppy needed to be looked after, and I interpreted this in the obvious way as you tend to do.
-The role of interpretation often spurned, is really useful if you can catch the right moment.
+The alcoholic who told me at great length about the puppy which had come into the pub where he was a regular, and that the puppy needed to be looked after, and I interpreted this to him in the obvious way, and he accepted it.
+The role of interpretation often spurned, in fact is very useful, if you can catch the right moment.

-It is this willingness to listen to detail, be receptive to the vibes, this openness which I learned doing fieldwork practice was absolutely essential to being an P.O. and the students did get the message.
+It is this willingness to listen to detail, be receptive to the vibes, this openness which I learned doing fieldwork practice, was absolutely essential to being a PO and the students did get the message.

-One student in his very first placement, interviewing a recently discharged long serving prisoner in custody, greeted him by saying “may I take your coat?” an experience the ex prisoner had surely never had but which to our student was as natural as drinking milk.
-When this prisoner came the next time he brought with him a drawing he had made of the student; we didn’t know he was something of an artist ;and in the drawing, which was not a bad likeness showed enormous ears, which one of my colleagues suggested related to the fact that the student, like me at the beginning of my experience, not knowing what to do had just sat and listened.
+One student in his very first placement, interviewing a recently discharged long serving prisoner in custody, greeted him by saying ‘May I take your coat?’
+An experience the ex prisoner had surely never had, but which to our student was as natural as drinking milk.
+When this prisoner came the next time, he brought with him a drawing he had made of the student; we didn’t know he was something of an artist.
+In the drawing, which was not a bad likeness, showed enormous ears, which one of my colleagues suggested related to the fact that the student, like me at the beginning of my experience, not knowing what to do had just sat and listened.